emmo-repo/EMMO/doc/domain-ontologies-best-practices.md

   ONTOLOGY_IRI=https://w3id.org/emmo/domain/x
   ```

+  Replace `x` with the name of your domain ontology.
 - **`.github/emmocheck_conf.yml`**: Optional configurations for the [emmocheck] tool.
 - **`.github/workflows/ci_tests.yml`**: GitHub workflow for testing the ontology with [emmocheck].
   Just copy [ci_tests.yml] file as-is from the microscopy domain ontology.